 As always, I recommended speaking with your healthcare provider, whenever you make any changes that may affect your health or progress.

 Are you currently working while being pregnant?
 What are your concerns?
 Let me know.
-Please feel free to share your own experiences or ask your questions or concerns in our FORUM section.
+Please feel free to share your own experiences or ask your questions or concerns below.
 I will be happy to help you!

 “Working while being pregnant and knowing your limits is essential for a successful pregnancy”